ar5had/cc-xbl-analysis/files/bindings.md

 binding | extends
 --- | ---
-minimonth-header | xul:box
-active-minimonth-header | chrome://calendar/content/widgets/minimonth.xml#minimonth-header
-minimonth | xul:box
+minimonth-header | does not extend any binding/element minimonth | does not extend any binding/element

 ### calendar-list-tree-bindings